PaNOSC-ViNYL/ase/doc/ase/atoms.rst

        [ 0.,  2.,  2.],
        [ 2.,  2.,  0.]])

-Here is the full list of all get/set methods:
+Here is the full list of the get/set methods operating on all the atoms at once.
+The get methods return an array of quantities, one for each atom; the set methods take similar arrays.
+E.g. :meth:`~ase.atoms.Atoms.get_positions` return N * 3 numbers,
+:meth:`~ase.atoms.Atoms.get_atomic_numbers` return N integers.

+*These methods return copies of the internal arrays, it is thus safe to modify the returned arrays.*

 .. list-table::